-- Tow chains or cables must be attached only to the main structural members of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems. - Always pull the cable straight out from the front or rear of the vehicle.
-Never pull on the vehicle at an angle. - Pulling devices such as ropes or canvas straps are not recommended for use in vehicle towing or recovery. - Use the towing hook only, not other parts of the vehicle.
-Otherwise, the vehicle body will be damaged. - Use the towing hook only to free a vehicle stuck in sand, snow, mud, etc. Never tow the vehicle for a long distance using only the towing hook. - The towing hook is under tremendous force when used to free a stuck vehicle. - Stand clear of a stuck vehicle.
+- Tow chains or cables must be attached only to the main struc-• tural members of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems. - Always pull the cable straight out from the front or rear of the vehicle.
+Never pull on the vehicle at an angle. - Pulling devices such as ropes or canvas straps are not recom-mended for use in vehicle towing or recovery.